 Are you staying in Rotterdam for longer than 4 months?
-Make sure you make an appointment for registration in the Municipal Personal Records Database (BRP) within 5 days after your arrival.
+Make an appointment for registration in the Municipal Personal Records.

-After registering yourself you will be provided with a Citizen Service Number (BSN).
+After registering yourself you will be provided with a Citizen Service Number.
 You need this number when you open a bank account or take out health insurance.

 Make sure that: